Table of contents

 - muscle twitches and spasms – where your muscles shorten tightly and painfully

 Always consult a doctor before stopping medication such as antipsychotics as suddenly stopping a prescription may result in a relapse of symptoms.

-These treatments do not reduce the primary symptoms of psychosis, but can help reduce intensity and anxiety experienced by patients.
+These treatments do not reduce the primary symptoms of psychosis but can help reduce the intensity and anxiety experienced by patients.
 Cognitive behavioral therapy (CBT) and family intervention are common approaches to help patients and their families treat the symptoms of psychosis.

-While psychosis symptoms may make everyday activities difficult and pose serious health risks, these mental disorders are treatable and most people have a good recovery with treatment (especially with early intervention) and close follow up care.
-With early treatment, many people do not continue to have psychotic episodes and go on to live productive lives.
+While psychosis symptoms may make everyday activities difficult and pose serious health risks, these mental disorders are treatable.
+Most people have a good recovery with treatment (especially with early intervention) and close follow-up care.
+When treated early, many people do not continue to have psychotic episodes and live productive lives.